What you need to know today about the virus outbreak

-The unrest comes as people around the world gradually try to return to normal.
-The first day of June saw coronavirus restrictions ease from Asia to Europe.

-The Colosseum opened its ancient doors in Rome, ferries restarted in Bangladesh, golfers played in Greece, students returned in Britain and Dutch bars and restaurants were free to welcome hungry, thirsty patrons.
+Members of Britain’s Parliament have been called back to the office, although a few have reservations about the return.

+And in Portugal, there’s hope the country’s vital tourism sector can rebound with some flights resuming to its popular Algarve region.

-Here are some of AP’s top stories Monday on the world’s coronavirus pandemic.
-Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.
+(Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.)

+— CHINA-WORLD HEALTH ORGANIZATION: While the WHO publicly praised China in January for its speedy response to the then-new coronavirus, the health group was frustrated behind the scenes by China’s delays in sharing information needed to fight the spread of the virus, The Associated Press has found.

+— STAYING HOME: Some British lawmakers were not pleased about going back to the office as the country eased restrictions from the virus outbreak.
+Some in Parliament, who have largely been working from home, say the government’s decision to scrap a remote-voting system used during the pandemic will turn those who must stay home because of age, illness or family issues into second-class lawmakers.

 WHAT YOU NEED TO KNOW: